gipi/blog/posts/experiments-around-fault-injection.md

 <!-- TEASER_END -->

-This is a post in a series regarding side channels, from the theoretical and pratical point of view; the posts are
+This is a post in a serie regarding side channels, from the theoretical and pratical point of view; the posts are

  - introduction on the model of computing devices (to be finished)